k0nsl/k0nsl_blog/_pages/ss-standartenfuhrer-joachim-jochen-peiper-2.md

 Colonel Ellis, the prosecuting attorney visited Peiper in his cell.
 He was polite and militarily correct and gave Peiper to understand that he personally did not believe in any of the accusations, but that he would do his best nevertheless to obtain a conviction and to hang Peiper.
 A more perverse manner of thinking is quasi impossible to fathom.

 The trial itself took place at Dachau.
 During the trial evidence of innocence was prohibited.
-Grotesque stories by paid (!) witnesses were patiently listened to and meticulously noted for he record, whereas a defense was made impossible due to the defense not being allowed to call material witnesses.
+Grotesque stories by paid (!) witnesses were patiently listened to and meticulously noted for the record, whereas a defense was made impossible due to the defense not being allowed to call material witnesses.
 The prosecutions star witness, a certain Sergeant (US Army) Ahrens (disgracefully ethnic German) was later uncovered to have been a shameless liar and his entire damning testimony on which basis dozens of Germans had been executed was discredited.

 Confessions obtained under unspeakable torture were accepted at face value and none of he witnesses were ever subjected to cross examination.